 Why renewable energy is so cheap?

-Renewable is cheaper than other energy because of three reasons:
+Renewable is cheaper than other energy due to three reasons:

 1- Because the costs of fossil fuels and nuclear power depend on the fuel price and the plant’s operating costs.